 Skipping meals or failing to keep yourself hydrated can contribute to mood changes, which can have a negative impact on your stress and anxiety levels.
 Try to maintain a healthy diet and avoid the use of alcohol and drugs.

 Going to sleep at the same time and waking up at the same time is always recommended to support your physical and mental health.
 Lack of sleep, excess sleep and irregular sleep schedules can increase anxiety and depression.
-Learn more about how to fix your sleep schedule.
+These tips on sleep hygiene can help you reset your schedule.

 Dark environments can contribute to mood changes and impact energy levels—daily exposure to fresh air and natural light is important for your physical and mental health.
 If going outdoors isn’t possible, keep the shades open or open a window if the weather permits.